 I have been eating the candy for the past week, and both Tommy and Rachel said they tasted fine.

 Will I continue to experiment with this recipe?
 Probably.
 Will I use gummy worms again?
 Definitely not.
 I do want to try it with the spice drops (although Tommy says I have to pull out the minty ones) and I would also like to make the actual recipe--if I can ever find the marshmallows.
+If you want to branch out with your cooking, I have these tips:

 1. Don't be afraid.